The Clash: Changing style and US breakthrough: 1979–1982

-The cover of London Calling, from a photo by Pennie Smith.
+Simonon performing at the Palladium in 1979.
+Simonon would smash his bass against the stage later during this performance; a photograph of the event became the cover of London Calling.

-In August and September 1979, The Clash recorded the double album London Calling, which Guy Stevens, a former A&R executive who had worked with Mott the Hoople and Traffic, produced.
+In August and September 1979, the Clash recorded the double album London Calling, which Guy Stevens, a former A&R executive who had worked with Mott the Hoople and Traffic, produced.
 The double album was a mix of punk rock, reggae, ska, rockabilly and traditional rock and roll.
 It is regarded as one of the greatest rock albums ever recorded.
 In the US, the single "Train in Vain" became their first top-40 hit, peaking at number 23 on the Billboard chart.
 In the UK, the title track was released as a single and peaked at number 11—the highest position any Clash single reached in the UK before the band's break-up.

 London Calling was released in December 1979; it peaked at number 9 on the British album chart and at number 27 in the United States, where it was issued in January 1980.
 The album's cover photograph by Pennie Smith became one of the most-recognisable images and Q magazine later cited it as the "best rock 'n roll photograph of all time".
 During this period, The Clash began to be regularly billed as "The Only Band That Matters".
 Musician Gary Lucas, who was employed by CBS Records' creative services department, has said he coined the tagline.
 Fans and journalists soon widely adopted the epithet.